pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/vscode_conflicts.png"> </p>

 were :
-- HEAD represents the current change (remember HEAD points to the acrive branch and since we switch to the main branch, HEAD represents the file contents in the main branch)
+- HEAD represents the current change (remember HEAD points to the active branch and since we switch to the main branch, HEAD represents the file contents in the main branch)
 - feature1 represents the contents of the file as they are in the "incoming" branch (feature1)

 # git diff (command) - Comparing changes